giantswarm/ingress-nginx-app/README.md

     app-operator.giantswarm.io/version: 1.0.0
   name: nginx-ingress-controller-app

-  # Tenant cluster resources live in a namespace with the same ID as the
+  # workload cluster resources live in a namespace with the same ID as the
-  # tenant cluster.
+  # workload cluster.
   namespace: abc12

 spec: